Parameterized Max Min Feedback Vertex Set: ETH Lower Bound

 \begin{proof} Let $S$ be a minimal feedback vertex set of size $|S| \geq k > (4L + R) \cdot 3A \log n$.
 Let $u$ be a vertex attached with a force gadget, and $\bar{u}$ its gadget twin.

-For the first statement, suppose that $u, \bar{u} \in S$.
-In that case, $S \setminus \braces{\bar{u}}$ remains a feedback vertex set, thus $S$ cannot be minimal.
-On the other hand, if one of $u, \bar{u}$ belongs to $S$, then $|S| \leq |G| - (A + 1)$, since $S$ cannot include the rest of the vertices of the corresponding force gadget, due to minimality.
+For the first property, suppose that $u, \bar{u} \in S$.
+In that case, $S \setminus \braces{\bar{u}}$ remains a feedback vertex set of $G$, thus $S$ cannot be minimal.
+On the other hand, if one of $u, \bar{u}$ belongs to $S$, then $|S| \leq |V(G)| - (A + 1)$, since $S$ cannot include the rest of the vertices of the corresponding force gadget, due to minimality (notice that the gadget leaves in that case cannot have a private cycle).
 However, for the defined $A$ and sufficiently large $n$, this leads to a contradiction, since